justuswilhelm/personal-website/blog/2015/10/25/Filtering Trees.md

     ('Foobar', (('Qux', ()), ('Qux', ()), ('Qux', ())))))))
 ```

-Now, let's see how easily we can find foobar.
+Now, let's see how easily we can find 'Foobar'.

 ## Stack-based Traversal

 If we're going to traverse a tree structure, we need to take note of which nodes
 we've already visited and which we have not seen yet.
 If we traverse a tree in a
 predetermined order, for example depth-first in {pre,in,post}-order, we only
 need to be aware of which we need to visit in the future.

-Wikipedia has some
-really nice illustrations showing the different kinds of tree traversals, so I
+Wikipedia has some really nice illustrations showing the different kinds of tree
-won't try to do a better job at it.
+traversals, so I won't try to do a better job at it.
 Take a look [right
 here](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first).

 ```
 def filter_tree(tree, keyword="Foobar"):
     # Our first goal is the tree's root
     # Additionally, we are going to store the path to the node
     # As the second item in the tuple
     goals = [(tree, [tree[0]])]
     while goals:
         node, path = goals.pop()  # pop the first item in the goal queue for child_node in node[1]:
             # the path is the current path plus the turn taken
             goals.append((child_node, path + [child_node[0]]))
         if node[0] == keyword:
             yield tuple(path)
 ```

+I am going to be honest with you there.
+This code is messy and hard to debug.
+We
+have to manually keep track of which paths in the tree need to be visited and
+what the path to every node looks like.

 ```
 >>> pprint(tuple(filter_tree(tree)))